uadmin/uadmin-docs/dapi.rst

 """""""""""""""""
 `Back to Top (Model Methods)`_

 APIPublicRead controls the data API's public for read commands.
+The purpose of this model function is to enable read access to an assigned model regardless of the user privilege so even if you are not logged in as admin, you are still permitted to read the records in the assigned model because it is accessible to everyone.
+By default, APIPublicRead returns **false**.

 Structure: